-Art is not inspired by any drug, be it peyote cactus, mescaline, ayahuasca, ‘flight’ mushrooms, cannabis or another plant or compound.
-Art does not come from trance; most artists are not aware of undergoing trance states, as some healers do.
+Art is not inspired by any drug, be it peyote cactus, mescaline, ayahuasca, DMT, ‘flight’ mushrooms, cannabis or another plant or compound.
+These may all semi-artificially promt or sustain natural visions, which may take special skill and practice to remember and to incorporate in an artwork.
+Art does not come from trance either; most artists are not aware of undergoing trance states.
+Healers usually art, but most are not artists.
 Most artists are not healers.
 Most artists work from imagination, or dreams, or by transforming exposure to other art, scenes, myth, music, ritual, or events.

 Visual technique is a gift, as some of the skills needed in ritual, myth-making, healing and other cultural expressions are a gift.
 Artistic techniques may improve with meditation, practice, and teaching, however conscious efforts improve mainly styling and texture, while the inherent structure and core content of art, and all culture, appears in the complex artwork of most novices and masters alike.

 Correspondence theorists and archaeo astronomers should note that cultural structure arises from archetype, just as the periodic table of chemistry, or the double helix of bio-chemistry, arises from the inherent structure in nature.
 Art does not illustrate astrology.
 Seasons, myths, rituals, icons, and all cultural ‘goods’, express archetypal structure, as a kind of compulsion.
 None of these expressions precede or ‘teach’ the others.

 Compare the subconscious mindprint any style or media of visual artworks, with some subconscious mindprints in other art and rock art, at www.edmondfurter.wordpress.com